 Until the success of our legal challenge in 2015, many people arriving in the UK to claim asylum were detained immediately.
 Under the Detained Fast Track or ‘DFT’, their asylum claims were processed while they were locked up in high security immigration detention centres.

 What is the DFT?

-The DFT is a process for deciding asylum claims whilst the asylum-seeker is in detention, to accelerated time-scales.
+The DFT was a process for deciding asylum claims whilst the person was in detention, to accelerated time-scales.

-The DFT is designed for asylum claims that are considered to be suitable for a quick decision.
-However, the decision to fast-track an asylum case is made when very little is known about the person’s situation.
-As a result, vulnerable people with complex cases, including victims of torture, trafficking, gender-based violence and homophobic persecution, are regularly detained on the DFT.
+The DFT was designed for asylum claims that were considered suitable for a quick decision.
+This was problematic because the decision to fast-track an asylum case was made when very little was known about the person’s situation.
+As a result, vulnerable people with complex cases, including victims of torture, trafficking, gender-based violence and homophobic persecution, were regularly detained on the DFT.

-You can find out more about how are legal challenge went, here.
+You can find out more about the legal challenge here.

 Report and Briefings

-Uncovering long periods in which asylum seekers are detained unnecessarily at the start of the process, the report essentially undermined the rational for a ‘fast’ asylum process.
-The tight timescales when the process starts, combined with the high security detention conditions and the confusion experienced by those trapped in the system, severely inhibited their ability to prepare an asylum claim.
+Uncovering long periods in which asylum seekers were detained unnecessarily at the start of the process, the report undermined the rationale for a ‘fast’ detained asylum process.
+The tight timescales when the process starts, combined with the high security detention conditions and the confusion experienced by those trapped in the system, severely inhibited people’s ability to prepare an asylum claim.